yeliabhcaz/yeliabhcaz/README.md

 - 👋 Hi, I’m @yeliabhcaz
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Web Development
-- 🌱 I’m currently learning Pandas, Scikitlearn, and Javascript
+- 🌱 I’m currently learning Python, javascript, and shopify liquid
-- 💞️ I’m looking to collaborate on Documentation updating for Python or other Data Science resources
+- 💞️ I’m looking to collaborate on Sports Analysis, specifically NFL and NBA
-- 📫 How to reach me zachary_bailey6@icloud.com
+- 📫 How to reach me zach@zachbailey.dev

 <!---
 yeliabhcaz/yeliabhcaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.